relacs/makertai/README.md

    in order to deselect all unused kernel modules from compilation.
    This speeds up the following kernel builds dramatically!

+ * Your compiler could be too new.
+Try an older distribution with older versions of compiler, linker, etc.

  * Once you successfully booted into the RTAI-patched kernel (this is usually the case) then you can go on with testing and improving your RTAI kernel as described in sections